-5 documented Peninsula closings on $6.41M of local volume across 8 cities.
-Honest, advisory real estate from the Meticulous Protector.
+Honest, advisory real estate along the Peninsula, from Palo Alto to Pacifica.
 Where senior tech and biotech executives live, with the shortest commute to both San Francisco and the South Bay.
+5 documented Peninsula closings on $6.4M of local volume across 8 cities.

 The Peninsula was Ohlone land, then split among ranchos after Mission Dolores (1776) and Mission Santa Clara (1777).
 The defining historical event was the 1863-1864 completion of the San Francisco and San Jose Railroad, which ran the length of the Peninsula and turned what had been ranch land into a chain of weekend retreats for wealthy San Franciscans.
 Leland Stanford began buying land for his horse farm near Mayfield in 1876, and after his son's death he and his wife founded Stanford University in 1891; the surrounding town of Palo Alto incorporated in 1894.
 East Palo Alto, founded in 1925 as an unincorporated Black-majority community, developed on a different track.
 The Peninsula's tech transition began before Silicon Valley's: HP and Varian Associates were Stanford-area startups in the late 1930s and 1940s.